-You can manually transfer preference files between systems if desired to ensure render results remain identical or preference settings can be manually set to match settings on another system if needed.
+You can manually transfer preference files between systems or between versions of Continuum to ensure render results remain identical, or alternatively preference settings can be manually set to match settings on another system if needed.
 Since the available options for some preference items are specific to the graphics hardware on a particular system, you may find that some settings change when transferring preferences between systems with different graphics cards.
 Note if you transfer a preference file manually, you should make sure that the host application is closed before transferring the file.
 Preference files can be found at locations similar to the following, being sure to select the file appropriate for your particular host and your particular version of BCC.
+Note there are multiple preferences files at these paths and that they may vary by version of Continuum.
 (The AE preference files are indicated in these example paths below.)

 (Note on Windows you may need to set Windows Explorer to allow showing hidden files in order to see this folder.
 Select Windows Explorer->View->Options and on the View tab choose to show hidden files and folders.)